Laird Cregar: Personal life and death

 The crash diet that Cregar followed for his roles in The Lodger and Hangover Square (which included prescribed amphetamines) placed a strain on his system, resulting in severe abdominal problems.
 He underwent surgery at the beginning of December 1944.
 (Note: According to TCM host Eddie Muller's January 2023 post-film comments on Hangover Square, the procedure was bariatric surgery.
 In fact, the first weight-loss surgery was performed in 1954, ten years after Cregar's death.)

 A few days after surgery, Cregar had a heart attack and was rushed to the hospital.
 He rallied briefly when put in an oxygen tent, but died on December 9, aged 31 years.
 His mother was at his bedside.
 Hangover Square was released two months after his death.
 At the time of his death, his next scheduled film was an adaptation of Les Misérables directed by John Brahm, and Billy Rose wanted him to star in a Broadway production of Henry VIII.

 The funeral was held on December 13, 1944.
 Vincent Price, Cregar's co-star in Hudson's Bay (1941), delivered the eulogy.
 Cregar is interred in Forest Lawn Memorial Park in Glendale, California.
 His estate was valued at $10,000 ($ today).

+Legacy

 On February 8, 1960, Cregar received a posthumous star on the Hollywood Walk of Fame at 1716 Vine Street for his contributions to the film industry.

+Early life disinformation

+Much of what the entertainment press reported about Laird Cregar's early life during his lifetime appears to be invented.
+His biographer writes that in interviews "he let a few facts mix with fancy".
+He lied about his age, reducing it by three years.
+He claimed descent from John Wilkes Booth, though Booth never married and is not known to have fathered a child.
+He described being sent to England at the age of eight to be educated at Winchester College, where he developed his abilities with British accents.
+He cited as his first appearances on the stage the role of a page boy with the Stratford-upon-Avon theatrical troupe, as well as other productions at Stratford.
+Yet Winchester has no record of him and no ship registry records his trans-Atlantic passage.
+He said he returned home from school in England upon his father's death from cancer, though he was three years old at the time.
+Cregar's claim to have attended the Episcopal Academy in Philadelphia and graduated when he was 14 is also false.